nomad-networks/portos/doc/install.md

 chsh -s /bin/zsh
 ```

 Log out and log back in.
 Run a terminal, then go to the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) webpage and follow the installation instructions there.
-Both `curl` and `wget` should be installed on your machine already.
+Both `curl` and `wget` should be installed on your machine already, but it is already installed if you followed instructions.

+In `~/.zshrc` set `ZSH_THEME="candy"`.

+## Gnome Terminal

+Hide terminal menu on startup.
+See the option in `Preferences/General`.

+Set color theme to *'Tango'* and check the *'Show bold text in bright colors'* toggle.

 ## Install the lesspass Firefox addon